allenanie/EVOLvE/README.md

 We provide two types of bandit scenarios:

-1. Multi-Armed Bandit Scenario
+**Multi-Armed Bandit Scenario**
   - Classic exploration-exploitation problem with stochastic reward sampled from a fixed distributions
   - Agent learns to select the best arm without any contextual information
   - Example: Choosing between 5 different TikTok videos to show, without knowing which one is more popular at first

-2. Contextual Bandit Scenario
+**Contextual Bandit Scenario**
   - Reward distributions depend on a context (e.g., user features)
   - Agent learns to map contexts to optimal actions
-   - Example: Recommending movies to users based on their age, location, and past viewing history (e.g., suggesting "The Dark Knight" to a 25-year-old who enjoys action movies and lives in an urban area)
+  - Example: Recommending movies to users based on their age, location (e.g., suggesting "The Dark Knight" to a 25-year-old who enjoys action movies and lives in an urban area)

 <p align="center">
   <img src="https://github.com/allenanie/EVOLvE/blob/main/assets/bandit_scenario.png?raw=true" alt="Bandit Scenario Example"/>